Heart Healthy Nutrition Program

 Our Registered Dietitian

-Arielle Leben, MS, RD, CDN, specializes in working with patients who have been diagnosed with cardiovascular disease, diabetes, gastrointestinal conditions, or who are overweight or obese.
+Arielle Leben, MS, RD, CDN, specializes in working with patients who have been diagnosed with cardiovascular disease, diabetes, or gastrointestinal conditions, or who are overweight or obese.
 She enjoys helping her patients make sustainable changes to reduce their risk of heart disease and promote better overall health and quality of life.
-Ms. Leben completed her training at New York University and Mount Sinai Hospital.
+Ms. Leben completed her training at NYU and Mount Sinai Hospital.

 To make an appointment, please call 212-263-0855.